dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

    * Download the full macOS installer
    * Run `BuildmacOSInstallApp` then drag and drop the `macOS Downloads` folder found in GibMacOS

-Next we'll want to format our USB HFS+/MacOS Journaled with GUID partition map, must be 12GB for macOS Catalina.as-isecommended to name it `MyVolume` as the script below can be used as-is.
+Next we'll want to format our USB HFS+/MacOS Journaled with GUID partition map, must be 12GB for macOS Catalina.as-is recommended to name it `MyVolume` as the script below can be used as-is.

 ![Formatting the USB](https://i.imgur.com/numOUnF.png)